The Heartfelt Legacy Foundation

 We have developed this new SPOA for our clients, and we encourage each of you to contact our office so that we can assist you in making this new SPOA.

-The estate tax exemption is now $5.43 million per an individual, up from $5.34 million last year.
+The estate tax exemption for 2016 is $5.45 million per an individual, up from $5.43 million last year.
 This increase reinforces the need to shift tax planning from estate tax planning to capital-gains tax planning.
-President Obama, in January of this year, suggested that we increase the capital gains tax rate from 15% to 28%.

 If you haven’t yet taken time to explore the possibility of eliminating capital gains tax for your children through the Joint Legacy Trust, we encourage you to come in for a review meeting to discuss this in detail.
 In short, the Joint Legacy Trust can eliminate the potential for capital gains tax to your children should they sell real estate or other appreciated assets at your passing, making the entire estate tax-free to the children (other than qualified retired assets like an IRA).
 It can also simplify your plan and clearly reflect your intentions.